hotrodorm/hotrod/README.md

 </select>
 ```

-Nitro makes this query available in the persistence layer as the method:
+Nitro makes this query available in the persistence layer as the bean method:

 ```java
 List<Vehicle> searchVehicles(String brandName, Integer minYear, Integer ordering)